Sallanches

 Group of people with reduced mobility: €6

-Free for children under 5 years)
+Free for children 5 and under)

 Payment methods